IanAWatson/Lilly-Medchem-Rules/README_Docker.md

 Containers
 ==========

+* V2.0 Note.
+The Docker container has not yet been updated.
+* Will do that once we it looks like this new release is stable.

 With this release, I am including infrastructure to help those using Docker containers.
 This may help people who have difficulty building the software from scratch - although you will need to install and